enr24/NFL-Play-Infomation-DB/README.md

 SQL File which created and stored the Database.
 # Query.sql
 SQL file which I used to execute queries and interact with the Data Base.
+# Passlength.py
+Used Python Pandas Package and SQLite API to execute query which extracted pass length for completed passes.
+Stored the resulting query in a data frameand plotted a histogram using matplotlib to show distribution of pass length in the Data Frame.